skd19092003/greatmovies/README.md

   - Cards with quick actions for lists (`MovieCard.jsx`).
   - A movie modal with rich details (`MovieModal.jsx`).
   - Inline notifications/toasts (`Toaster.jsx`).

+- **Cloudflare Worker Proxy**
+  - some network internet service provider like Jio blocked tmdb.com and its api, any user using jio network isp will not be able to use this app. so used cloudfare proxy method to solve this issue.
+  - Routes API calls and images through a Cloudflare Worker to keep your TMDB key off the client.
+  - Configure `VITE_TMDB_PROXY_URL` for TMDB v3 and `VITE_TMDB_IMAGE_PROXY` for images.
+See “Cloudflare Worker Setup” below.

 - **Resilience & UX touches**
   - Graceful loading and skeletons on the grid.